milkcircle/milkcircle.github.io/julia.md

 these are for you
 do they make you smile?

-i wish i could
+---

-be with you a while
+although i am not with you here you’ll know i’m with you far and near

-and sing a little more
+i am the warmth that quells your fears i am the salt inside your tears

-for the one i adore
+i am the chirps that songbirds sing i am the calm that breezes bring

-that's all i can
+i am the heartbeats in your chest i am your spices and your zest

-really ask for
+and though you must now carry on i am not gone

-broad@now
+i am not gone